avinetworks/avi-helm-charts/docs/AKO/values.md

 This field is used to specify the Avi controller version.
 While AKO is backward compatible with most of the 18.2.x Avi controllers, the tested and preferred controller version is `18.2.10`

-### ControllerSettings.controllerIP
+### ControllerSettings.controllerHost

-This field is usually not present in the `value.yaml` by default but can be provided with the `helm` install command to specify the Avi Controller's IP address.
-If you are using a containerized deployment of the controller, pls use a fully qualified controler
+This field is usually not present in the `value.yaml` by default but can be provided with the `helm` install command to specify the Avi Controller's IP address or Hostname.
+If you are using a containerized deployment of the controller, pls use a fully qualified controller
 IP address/FQDN.
-For example, if the controller is hosted on 8443, then controllerIP should: `x.x.x.x:8443`
+For example, if the controller is hosted on 8443, then controllerHost should: `x.x.x.x:8443`

 ### ControllerSettings.cloudName